 - Results from an assessment process that recognizes an individual's knowledge, skills and competency in a particular specialty

-- Typically requires professional experience
+- Requires professional experience

 - Awarded by a third-party, standard-setting organization, typically not for profit